cypress-io/cypress-docker-images/factory/README.md

 [Chrome versions](https://www.ubuntuupdates.org/package/google_chrome/stable/main/base/google-chrome-stable)

+This browser is currently available only for the `Linux/amd64` platform.

 ### FIREFOX_VERSION

 The version of Firefox to install.
 If the `ARG` variable is unset or an empty string, Firefox is not installed.
 The exact version must be used, no wildcards or shorthands are supported.